-Mr. Esamann stated that DEI has been clear with both the parties and the Commission that in-service would precede Substantial Completion of the GE Contract and the 2012 Settlement Agreement makes it clear that these concepts are distinct.
+Mr. Esamann stated that Duke Energy Indiana has been clear with both the parties and the Commission that in-service would precede Substantial Completion of the GE Contract and the 2012 Settlement Agreement makes it clear that these concepts are distinct.
 The suggestion that the Commission should now interpret In-Service Operational Date to require substantial completion of a vendor contract-especially when the parties did not include this requirement in their 2012 Settlement Agreement-is an attempt to unilaterally amend the 2012 Settlement Agreement's definition of this term.

-Mr. Esamann disagreed with the assertion that DEI had an incentive to rush the Plant into service.
-He stated that it would be a greater risk to "rush" in-service of the most closely watched generating facility in Indiana, especially knowing that DEI's determination would be second-guessed by the OUCC and the Intervenors and reviewed by the Commission.
+Mr. Esamann disagreed with the assertion that the Company had an incentive to rush Edwardsport into service.
+He stated that it would be a greater risk to "rush" in-service of the most closely watched generating facility in Indiana, especially knowing that the Company's determination would be second-guessed by the OUCC and the Intervenors and reviewed by the Commission.
 With respect to "Construction Costs," Mr. Esamann stated that the OUCC's position is not consistent with the 2012 Settlement Agreement.
 Mr. Esamann stated that he believed that Mr. Alvarez's position was that even if the Plant was in-service, all costs and expenses incurred during start-up, testing, validation, and commissioning (in other words, the entire period of this proceeding), should be considered necessary to reach "final completion" under the GE Contract.
 This is not consistent with the 2012 Settlement Agreement and would render meaningless an entire clause in the definition of "Construction Costs."
-Mr. Esamann stated that the better interpretation is that there can be normal O&M and normal subsequent ongoing capital expenditures that occur after in-service that are not included in the definition of Construction Costs and are therefore not subject to the hard cost cap.
-Those are the costs that DEI has requested for recovery in this proceeding.
+Mr. Esamann stated that the better interpretation is that there can be normal O&M and normal subsequent ongoing capital expenditures that occur after in-service that are not included in the definition of Construction Costs and are therefore not subject to the Hard Cost Cap.
+Those are the costs that the Company has requested for recovery in this proceeding.

-Mr. Esamann stated that DEI has diligently worked to ensure that "Construction Costs" are not included in the rates proposed for recovery.
-The costs needed to complete the Plant, the costs to replace portions of the Plant that were improperly designed or constructed, and the costs originally contemplated under the GE Contract are all considered construction costs and they have not been included herein.
-Due to the 2012 Settlement Agreement and the hard cost cap, DEI has been even more conservative than it normally would be.
-DEI shareholders have borne approximately \$900 million of the construction costs for the Plant under the terms of the 2012 Settlement Agreement and that number could continue to grow.
+Mr. Esamann stated that the Company has diligently worked to ensure that "Construction Costs" are not included in the rates proposed for recovery.
+The costs needed to complete Edwardsport, the costs to replace portions of Edwardsport that were improperly designed or constructed, and the costs originally contemplated under the GE Contract are all considered Construction Costs and they have not been included herein.
+Due to the 2012 Settlement Agreement and the Hard Cost Cap, Duke Energy Indiana has been even more conservative than it normally would be.
+Duke Energy Indiana shareholders have borne approximately \$900 million of the construction costs for Edwardsport under the terms of the 2012 Settlement Agreement and that number could continue to grow.

 Mr. Esamann testified that the 2012 Settlement Agreement did not specifically define "start-up, testing, validation, and commission" as those terms are used in the definition of "Construction Costs."
-DEI thought it made sense to refer to the definitions of those terms found in the GE Contract because they are objective and consistent with the 2012 Settlement

-Agreement's use the contract for other terms.
+Duke Energy Indiana thought it made sense to refer to the definitions of those terms found in the GE Contract because they are objective and consistent with the 2012 Settlement Agreement's use the contract for other terms.
 Under the definitions in the GE Contract, start-up occurred on May 15-16, 2014, testing was completed in November 2014, validation occurred in May 2013, and commissioning was completed in approximately September 2012.
 The final "test" contemplated by the contract, the facility operability demonstration, occurred on November 12, 2014.
 Mr. Esamann stated that in his opinion, completing start up, testing, validation, and commissioning is not significant to when the Plant was in-service.
-Achieving these milestones simply moves the Plant closer to final completion of the GE Contract.
+Achieving these milestones simply moves Edwardsport closer to final completion of the GE Contract.